moonline/UW.Olivos-Roche/Paper.rst

    Hierarchy of Walking needs within a Social-Ecological Framework (AM2005_, 2005, p.
 820)

-Looking Alfonzos Walking needs classification (Alfozo, 2005), we can say, the basic needs accessibility and safety are satisfied at a high level in Olivos Roche, but there is room for improvement for comfortable and pleasurable walking.
+Looking Alfonzos Walking needs classification (Alfozo, 2005), we can say, the basic needs "accessibility" and "safety" are satisfied at a high level in Olivos Roche, but there is room for improvement for comfortable and pleasurable walking.

 Cycling